kevin1193/getrandompassword/CONTRIBUTING.md

 - Join our community discussions
 - Contact the maintainers

-Thank you for contributing to Free Password Generator! 🚀
+Thank you for contributing to Random Password Generator! 🚀